 Focusing on Quality of Life and Hospice Care

-Whether or not you choose to treat, taking the time to be thoughtful about your dog’s quality of life toward the end is very beneficial.
-It can be very helpful to have a more qualitative approach to quality of life, to remove the lens of emotion that can skew objectivity.
-When you are living with your dog and seeing small changes every day, the definition of “normal” can slide quickly without notice.
+Having a more qualitative (numbers-based) approach to quality of life can be very helpful.
+Seeing your notes in black and white can remove the lens of emotion that can skew objectivity.
+When you are living with your dog and seeing small changes every day, the definition of “normal” can slide quickly without notice unless you deliberately track it.

-Hospice care doesn’t worry so much about treating the exact disease that your dog has, but instead focuses on relieving symptoms and keeping your dog happy and comfortable.
-Your regular veterinarian can help guide you through providing hospice care for your dog at home, and there are also veterinarians who focus specifically on hospice and end of life care.
-These vets can help guide you through this stage of your dog’s journey and make sure your pet is comfortable.
+These vets can help guide you through this stage of your dog’s journey and ensure your pet is comfortable.
 It is important to remember the goal is quality of life, not quantity.

 - Oyama MA, Rush JE, O’Sullivan ML, et al. Perceptions and priorities of owners of dogs with heart disease regarding quality versus quantity of life for their pets.
 J Am Vet Med Assoc.
 2008;233(1):104-108. doi:10.2460/javma.233.1.104